 - Fourth, Fiscal Management

 To ensure proper Fiscal Management the AIVRS project director must understand the detailed information of each annual federal and non-federal budget and budget justification.
-It is also recommended that the AIVRS project director review and understand the Resource section of the grant proposal that describes the adequacy of the tribal support including facilities, equipment, supplies, and other resources.
-As needed, request guidance from your assigned RSA Project Officer and assigned tribal finance personnel to assure standard accounting principles are used and compliance with the 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards occurs.
+It is also recommended that the AIVRS project director fully understand the Resource section of the grant proposal that describes the adequacy of the tribal support including facilities, equipment, supplies, and other resources.
+As needed, request guidance from your assigned RSA Project Officer and tribal finance personnel to assure standard accounting principles are used and comply with the 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards occurs.

-The Federal share is ninety percent of the total cost of the AIVRS project and the mandatory non-Federal share (Match) is ten percent of the total cost of the AIVRS project.
+The Federal share is ninety percent of the total cost of the AIVRS project and the mandatory non-Federal share (Match – calculator) is ten percent of the total cost of the AIVRS project.
 Other important elements of correct AIVRS fiscal management include:

 - Tribal Indirect Cost Rate Agreement approved by the Federal Government: The approved Indirect Cost Rate is used to calculate the funds that will be used by the tribe for administrative oversight of the AIVRS project

-- RSA approval for tribal and/or AIVRS project director’s access to the G-5 and Management Information System (MIS)
+- RSA approval for tribal and/or AIVRS project director to access the G5 (www.G5.gov) (FAQs) and Management Information System (MIS)

 - Tribal designation of authorized personnel responsible for AIVRS project drawdown of funds and documenting tribal ten percent match for reporting purposes